 The man thought for a moment.
 “Take a few planks, but be careful.
 Those nails are rusty and you could cut yourself.”

 “Yes sir, thank you.”

-Over the next few days, Sammy took some of his father’s old tools – a hammer, a saw, some nails and some glue – and cut the wood away from the pallets.
+Over the next few days, Sammy gave Benny some old tools from their father – a hammer, a saw, some nails and some glue – and Benny cut the wood away from the pallets.
 And after a while, he stopped worrying about how cold it was outside, as he sawed the wood and nailed it together as best as he could.

 He thought about making a birdhouse – something that would encourage the local songbirds to visit and sing and make his mother happy.
 Mom hadn’t been happy for a while, not since Dad left the house a few months ago and never came back.
 Maybe the birds would sing and chirp and tweet, and Mom would smile again.
 Just once.
 For Christmas, maybe.

 The first birdhouse he made was rough and ragged, but to Benny it was a masterpiece.
 So much so, in fact, that he wanted to make a second one.

 Another knock on the trailer door.
 The slender man opened the door.

 “Yes – oh it’s you, the Larcer kid.”